Turkish–Azeri blockade of Armenia: Azerbaijan

-Azeri policy has been to force Armenians to choose "prosperity without Karabakh or poverty with Karabakh," by excluding Armenia from regional infrastructure projects and petitioned its trading partners Georgia and Turkey to maintain pressure on Armenia.
+Azeri policy has been to force Armenians to choose "prosperity without Karabakh or poverty with Karabakh," by excluding Armenia from regional infrastructure projects and has petitioned its trading partners Georgia and Turkey to maintain pressure on Armenia.
 Azerbaijan has stated that the fossil fuels it sells to Georgia should be exclusively for Georgia's use, warning that any re-sale to unauthorized third parties could lead to potential sanctions.
+According to Benyamin Poghosyan, Azerbaijan has deliberately excluded Armenia from regional projects including the Baku–Tbilisi–Ceyhan oil pipeline, the Baku–Tbilisi–Erzurum gas pipeline, and the Baku–Tbilisi–Kars railway.

 Azerbaijan has also repeatedly opposed the normalization of diplomatic relations between Turkey and Armenia.
 Analysts state that the reopening of the Turkish–Armenian border may be contingent on Azerbaijan's leadership, due to Azerbaijan's oil investments in Turkey.
 Azerbaijan's state-owned SOCAR energy company is Turkey's biggest foreign investor.

 In 2004, Azerbaijan threatened to withdraw from peace talks with Armenia over Nagorno-Karabakh if Turkey opened its border with Armenia; the Azeri Parliament Speaker stated "If Turkey opens the border with Armenia, it will deal a blow not only to Azerbaijani-Turkish friendship but also to the entire Turkic world."

 When Armenian-Turkish relations were thawing under the agreed 2009 Zurich Protocols, Azerbaijan stated that the relationship "cast a shadow over the spirit of brotherly relations" between Azerbaijan and Turkey, which prompted Turkey to halt the process.
 Azerbaijan has also threatened to seize internationally recognized Armenian territory by force from if it does not concede an extraterritorial corridor to Azerbaijan.